YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that YottaDB could not open a database file xxxx because MUPIP JOURNAL with the RECOVER qualifier was applying a journal to the file.

-Action: Wait for RECOVER command to complete.
+Action: Wait for the RECOVER command to complete.

 -----------------
 MUPRESTERR